 A conversion funnel is a diagram that represents the process of turning the potential viewer into a customer.
 The first step is making the potential customer aware of your business.
 This can be done through marketing efforts to generate exposure for your business.

-Next, you need to generate interest in your products which is done by adding informative content about your products to prove to customers that your product will provide them with some form of improvement.
+Next, you need to generate interest in your products by adding informative content about your products to prove to customers that your product will provide them with some form of improvement.

 CRO funnel